yuvalmGS/gigaspaces-wiki-jekyll/release_notes/100backward-compatibility.markdown

 layout: post
 title:  Backward compatibility
 categories:  RELEASE_NOTES
-parent: xap97.html
+parent: xap100.html
 weight: 600
 ---

+{%comment%}

 ## Overview
 Backward Compatibility in GigaSpaces
-XAP 9.7 is a minor release which includes new features and improvements, including the Change API, Custom Eviction Policy and more.
+XAP 10.0 is a major release which includes [new features and improvements.](./xap100whats-new.html)

 We try to maintain backward compatibility wherever possible.
 However, in some cases, no backward compatibility is provided.

 {%note%}
-As a best practice, when upgrading to GigaSpaces 9.7, unzip the latest version of GigaSpaces 9.7 and port the necessary changes from your pre-9.7 environment into your new 9.7 environment.
-It is recommended to use the GigaSpaces 9.7 distribution as-is.
+As a best practice, when upgrading to XAP 10.0, unzip the latest version of XAP 10.0 and port the necessary changes from your pre-10.0 environment into your new 10.0 environment.
+It is recommended to use the XAP 10.0 distribution as-is.
 Please refer to the  Upgrade Guide for more details.
 {%endnote%}

 {%note title=The following elements affect backward compatibility:%}

-- GigaSpaces API and Configuration
+- XAP API and Configuration
-- GigaSpaces XAP binary compatibility (including GigaSpaces management tools)
+- XAP XAP binary compatibility (including XAP management tools)
 - Client-Server
 - Server-Server
 {%endnote%}